-- Without the second seco - (2) If a property owner initiates an MUC, the Master Site Plan shall designate "A" and "B" streets.
+- (2) If a property owner initiates an MUC, the Master Site Plan shall designate "A" and "B" streets.
 After the MUC is approved, "A" and B" streets will be designated on the zoning map. - (3) If LCG initiates an MUC, "A" and B" streets will be designated on the zoning map. - (4) The compact street type cross section will be made available by PW.